Dream Street (Janet Jackson album)

-Dream Street is the second studio album by American musician Janet Jackson, released on October 23, 1984, by A&M Records.
-More pop than her debut album's "bubblegum soul" feel, the album was not the runaway success that Janet's father Joseph thought it would be, peaking at No. 147 on the Billboard 200 in 1984.
+Dream Street is the second studio album by American singer Janet Jackson, released in September 1984, by A&M Records.
+More pop than her debut album's "bubblegum soul" feel, the album was not the runaway success that Janet's father Joe thought it would be, peaking at No. 147 on the Billboard 200 in 1984.
 The album did have one modest hit for Jackson, the Top 10 R&B single, "Don't Stand Another Chance", produced by brother Marlon.
-Also, the video for the song "Dream Street", her first music video, was shot during the shooting of the TV show Fame.
+Also, the video for the song "Dream Street", Jackson's first music video, was shot during the shooting of the TV show Fame.